Ka'Deem Carey, Tommylee Lewis 'limited' at practice for Calgary Stampeders; unlikely to play Friday | TSN

-Calgary Stampeders running back Ka'Deem Carey and wide receiver Tommylee Lewis were each limited in Wednesday's practice, and are unlikely to play on Friday, per TSN's Salim Valji.
+Calgary Stampeders running back Ka'Deem Carey and wide receiver Tommylee Lewis were each limited in Wednesday's practice: Lewis is unlikely to playu Friday, while Carey has been ruled out, per TSN's Salim Valji.

 Carey and Lewis were spotted doing drills on the sidelines but did not participate alongside the first team, Valji reports.